-Easy methods to take your crusty acrylic brushes and get them back to fighting shape
+Easy methods to take dry acrylic paint off your brushes and get them back to fighting shape

-As you sit down for your next big painting project, you notice some of your brushes are looking beat-up and worse for the wear; some bristles are frayed; others have lost their shape completely, while others are literally caked with dried acrylic paint from a past project and you forgot to clean them in time (oops!).
+As you sit down for your next big painting project, you notice some of your brushes are looking beat-up and worse for the wear; some bristles are frayed; others have lost their shape completely, while others are literally caked with dried acrylic paint from a past project. #oops

-Instead of panicking and throwing all your brushes out in a fit of madness, there are several methods for reviving your damaged brushes and restoring them back to their former glory.
+But, there is good news.
+Instead of throwing all your brushes out in a fit of madness, there are several methods for reviving your damaged brushes and restoring them back to good condition, without using harsh chemicals.

-So, take a deep breath, Janet.
+So, take a deep breath.
 It’s gonna be ok.

 The best ways to repair and maintain your acrylic paint brushes include the following:

-- Clean off the dried paint with acetone, rubbing alcohol, or hand sanitizer
+- Clean off the dried paint with acetone (aka nail polish remover), isopropyl alcohol, or hand sanitizer

 - Reshape the brush with the help of boiling water

-- Prevent future damage by following proper brush cleaning techniques like washing with soap and water during and post painting sessions
+- Prevent future damage by following proper brush cleaning techniques like washing with dish soap and water during and post painting sessions

 - Condition your brushes with oil or preserver to maintain it’s shape over time

-After reading this post, you’ll have several tactics up your sleeve for restoring your damaged brushes back to fighting shape.
+After reading this post, you’ll have several tactics for removing dried paint and restoring your brushes back to fighting shape.
 And best of all, how to get your brushes to last you a very long time.

 Before we do that, let’s talk about the main causes of brush damage and how you can avoid them in the future.

 What exactly causes brush damage?

-There are lots of ways that your paint brush can get damaged, many of which happen due to negligence or simply not quite understanding how to treat a brush.
+There are lots of ways that your paint brush can get damaged, including negligence or simply not quite understanding how to treat a brush.
 Now, before you beat yourself up for being a bad brush parent, I want you to know it’s totally ok to mess this up.